A chocolate lover's dream - double chocolate cakes!

 3. Place the eggs and sugar in another bowl and use an electric whisk, or whisk by hand, to beat the butter and sugar together until pale and light.
 Add the melted dark chocolate and butter mix to the bowl and use a large spoon to mix together.

-4. Sift the flour into the bowl and mix it in.
+4. Add the ground almonds and mix it in.
 Add the chopped milk chocolate and mix together once more.
-Add enough chocolate mixture to just cover the base of each muffin case (about a teaspoon), place a raspberry on top and divide the rest of the mixture between the mini muffin cases.
+Add enough chocolate mixture to just cover the base of each muffin case, place a raspberry on top and divide the rest of the mixture between the mini muffin cases.

 5. Place the tray in the oven and bake for about 18-20 minutes – the cakes should still be quite soft in the middle.
-Leave to cool down completely before removing.
+Leave to cool down completely before removing from the tray.